Eccenux/iitc-plugin-mobile-fox/README.md

 Installation
 ------------

-Note!
-This is an alfa version (very experimental).
-Probably not ready for general public use.
+This is a RC version (pre-release).
+Should work fine but YMMV.

 Assuming you already have IITC just &rarr; **[install the script](https://github.com/Eccenux/iitc-plugin-mobile-fox/raw/master/mobile-fox.user.js)**.